60 MINUTES: 1997-2014 | Alexander Street

 About the collection

-This online collection provides almost 500 hours of video from 18 years of broadcasts, including hundreds of segments not available anywhere else in the world.
+This online collection provides 3,400+ segments from 17 years of broadcasts, including hundreds of segments not available anywhere else in the world.
 True to 60 MINUTES’ iconic style, each news segment within the collection serves as a standalone short documentary on a specific news topic.
 In addition, segments are included from the popular CBS News program Sunday Morning, whose timely news pieces, cultural features, and newsmaker profiles form an ideal complement to 60 MINUTES content.

 The broad range of content offers boundless applications for students and researchers.
 Some of the greatest disciplinary strengths of 60 MINUTES include: